AdrianoRuberto/HEIG-IoT/specifications_api_endpoints.md

 - **id**			*string* (unique ID of the vehicle)

 ##/api/inout/\<id\>
-Get the inputs and outputs for a certain car, if specified, or for each car otherwise for a certain period.
+Get the inputs and outputs for a certain car for a certain period.
-Return the inputs and outputs of a/each car for the specified period.
+Return the inputs and outputs of a car for the specified period.

 - **parking**		*int*
 - **granularity**	*enum (year / month / day / hour)*